 I conceived and created the Hal Roach Studios Backlot Tour that can be found on the “Another Nice Mess” website (lordheath.com) because I wanted to know the layout of the Roach lot but couldn’t find any information on it.”

-Thank you Jim for sharing with us an absolutely fascinating post.
+Back to our main story – thank you Jim for sharing with us an absolutely fascinating post.
 The color images add an entirely new dimension.
 For more 1970’s TV connections to silent movies, be sure to read my post about Peter Falk as Columbo and the Silent Clowns.

 “Snowstorm” © 1975, “Long Walk Down a Short Dirt Road” © 1977, “Angels On The Street” © 1979 Spelling-Goldberg Productions